Ali Sethi: Education

 Sethi attended the International School of Choueifat and Aitchison College in Lahore, Pakistan and describes himself as an above average student, particularly interested in art, drawing, music, and poetry.
+In a 2024 interview with T: The New York Times Style Magazine, Sethi shared that while he was recognized at school for his artistic and academic talents, he was also "taunted by both students and teachers for being part of a queer cohort."

 Sethi attended Harvard College from 2002 to 2006, initially planning to major in economics.
 After taking a class on Islamic culture in contemporary societies with Ali S. Asani, Sethi became interested in the intersections of theology, politics, linguistics, and culture and eventually changed his major to South Asian Studies.
-While at Harvard, Sethi took creative writing classes with Zadie Smith and Amitav Ghosh, in addition to classes on colonial and post-colonial art and Sanskrit, Bengali, and Tamil poetry.
+While at Harvard, Sethi took creative writing and world fiction classes with Zadie Smith and Amitav Ghosh, in addition to classes on colonial and post-colonial art and Sanskrit, Bengali, and Tamil poetry.
 He also performed every year for Ghungroo, Harvard's largest student-run production focusing on the South Asian diaspora, in addition to serving on the features board of The Harvard Advocate.
 Sethi wrote his undergraduate thesis on Anarkali, wanting to explore the "articulation of Muslim identity around women."